First Amendment to the United States Constitution: Free exercise of religion

 The Free Exercise Clause offers a double protection, for it is a shield not only against outright prohibitions with respect to the free exercise of religion but also against penalties on the free exercise of religion and against indirect governmental coercion.
 The Supreme Court stated in Trinity Lutheran Church of Columbia, Inc. v.
 Comer (2017) that religious observers are protected against unequal treatment by virtue of the Free Exercise Clause and laws which target the religious for "special disabilities" based on their "religious status" must be covered by the application of strict scrutiny.

 The Court first fully addressed the Free Exercise Clause's meaning in Reynolds v.
 United States (1879), which concerned the legality of polygamy in the U.S. the Supreme Court found that while laws cannot interfere with religious belief and opinions, laws can regulate religious practices like polygamy and human sacrifice.
 While the right to have religious beliefs is absolute, the freedom to act on such beliefs is not absolute.
 Such an interpretation was largely abandoned in Sherbert v.
 Verner (1963).
-Here, the Court required states required states to meet the "strict scrutiny" standard when refusing to accommodate religiously motivated conduct.
+Here, the Court required states to meet the "strict scrutiny" standard when refusing to accommodate religiously motivated conduct.
 In Employment Division, however, the Court reaffirmed Reynolds as it held that two counsellors could be dismissed for using a drug common in Native American religious worship without violating the Free Exercise Clause.

 Employment Division v.
 Smith set the precedent "that laws affecting certain religious practices do not violate the right to free exercise of religion as long as the laws are neutral, generally applicable, and not motivated by animus to religion."

 To accept any creed or the practice of any form of worship cannot be compelled by laws, because, as stated by the Supreme Court in Braunfeld v.
 Brown (1961), the freedom to hold religious beliefs and opinions is absolute.